JanneMattila/powerplatform-demo/README.md

         required: true
         type: choice
         options:
-          - 'ABC -> 1.
-App A'
-          - 'ABC -> 2.
-App B'
-          - 'ABC -> 3.
-App C'
-          - 'DEF -> 1.
-App D'
+          - 'Library -> 1.
+LibraryTables'
-          - 'DEF -> 2.
-App E'
+          - 'Library -> 2.
+LibraryApp'
-          - 'DEF -> 3.
-App F'
           - 'GHI -> 1.
 App G'  # Add these new lines
           - 'GHI -> 2.
 App H'
           - 'GHI -> 3.
 App I'
 ```

 **Note:** You can add number prefixes (e.g., "1.", "2.") to the dropdown options to indicate ordering in the UI.
 The workflows automatically strip these prefixes when processing.
+The numbers also reflect the sequential deployment order.

 ### Step 5: Commit and Push